Climate Emergency

 Schools' Sustainability Prizes awarded by Chester Community Energy Ltd

-by Chester Community Energy, over 2 years ago
+by Chester Community Energy, almost 3 years ago

 Chester Community Energy Ltd have now awarded prizes to the joint winners of this year’s Schools’ Sustainability Competition and we are delighted to share pictures of the awards.
 It's wonderful to see the emerging green talent of the future!!!